 Palo Alto Networks (PANW) Gains As Market Dips: What You Should Know

 Investors will be hoping for strength from Palo Alto Networks as it approaches its next earnings release.
-On that day, Palo Alto Networks is projected to report earnings of $1.65 per share, which would represent year-over-year growth of 6.45%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.28 billion, up 25.9% from the prior-year quarter.
+The company is expected to report EPS of $1.65, up 6.45% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.28 billion, up 25.9% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.24 per share and revenue of $5.39 billion.
-These totals would mark changes of +17.92% and +26.57%, respectively, from last year.
+PANW's full-year Zacks Consensus Estimates are calling for earnings of $7.24 per share and revenue of $5.39 billion.
+These results would represent year-over-year changes of +17.92% and +26.57%, respectively.

-Investors should also note any recent changes to analyst estimates for Palo Alto Networks.
+Any recent changes to analyst estimates for Palo Alto Networks should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Palo Alto Networks currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Palo Alto Networks is currently a Zacks Rank #3 (Hold).

-In terms of valuation, Palo Alto Networks is currently trading at a Forward P/E ratio of 71.76.
-For comparison, its industry has an average Forward P/E of 66.45, which means Palo Alto Networks is trading at a premium to the group.
+Looking at its valuation, Palo Alto Networks is holding a Forward P/E ratio of 65.66.
+This represents a premium compared to its industry's average Forward P/E of 59.05.

-It is also worth noting that PANW currently has a PEG ratio of 2.45.
+We can also see that PANW currently has a PEG ratio of 2.24.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Security was holding an average PEG ratio of 3.45 at yesterday's closing price.
+The Security was holding an average PEG ratio of 3.44 at yesterday's closing price.

 Zacks Names "Single Best Pick to Double"